 Following the food and beverage end-use segments with a negligible variation in revenue share are the personal care and cosmetics and biofuel and energy end-use segments.
 These are expanding markets that are anticipated to experience rapid expansion in the coming years as a result of technological progress.

 Personal care & cosmetics is anticipated to contribute significantly to the worldwide revenue share by the end of the forecast period, despite its sluggish growth rate.
-In 2021, the sector provided 16 percent of the product market's global revenue share.
+In 2021, the sector provided 16% of the product market's global revenue share.
 Diversification of product portfolios and rising demand for organic and sustainable plant-based goods are anticipated to fuel demand for this market segment.

 In contrast to the established industry for personal care and cosmetics, biofuel is a nascent business that is projected to reach its full potential in the foreseeable future as technology advances.
 As soon as non-renewable resource reserves begin to dwindle, biofuel, an environmentally beneficial alternative to conventional fuels, can become a beacon of hope for the energy industry.